 Facebook is one of the most popular social networks today, with over 1 billion users active.
 Everyone you know is on Facebook.
 But some businesses and individuals misuse the viral natures of their profiles on Facebook to spam their friends and fans.
-Here are the five biggest Facebook mistakes to stop making before all your friends organize an intervention for you.

 This is one of the biggest Facebook follies that people make.
 Don’t tag people, friends or otherwise in photos that have absolutely nothing to do with them.
 People who tag other Facebook users on completely unrelated photos only to garner likes and shares are considered to unholiest of spammers.
 This will result in an alienation of your friends and fans and don’t be surprised if they don’t take you seriously anymore.

 Just because you may be short of stuff to post on Facebook, but sending your Twitter posts automatically to Facebook is just plain bad behaviour.
 Sure, everyone posts pretty much the same stuff across all forms of social media, but posting it directly means less engagement and bad Facebook etiquette.
 Doing this reflects badly on you and your brand and makes people assume that you are just too lazy to customise an original post on Facebook.